-Nevada Sunrise acquired a 100% interest in the Gemini lithium exploration property ("Gemini") located in the Lida Valley, Esmeralda County, Nevada by claim staking in 2015.
-Gemini consists of 39 claims totaling approximately 780 acres (315.66 hectares).
-Drill pads, access roads and an active drilling permit are in place at Gemini, and the claims are in good standing until September 1, 2021.
+Nevada Sunrise acquired a 100% interest at Gemini by claim staking in 2015.
+Gemini currently consists of 39 claims totaling approximately 780 acres (315.66 hectares).
+Drill pads, access roads and an active drilling permit are in place at Gemini, and the claims are in good standing until September 1, 2022.